iVis-at-Bilkent/chise.js/README.md

 edge.data('cardinality'); // SBGN cardinality of an edge. edge.data('portsource'); // This is set if the edge is connected to its source node by a specific port of that node. edge.data('porttarget'); // This is set if the edge is connected to its target node by a specific port of that node. edge.data('bendPointPositions'); // Bend point positions of an edge.
 Includes x and y coordinates.
-This data is to be passed to edgeBendEditing extension. edge.data('width');// 'width' style of edges are controlled by this data. edge.data('line-color');// 'line-color' style of edges are controlled by this data.
+This data is to be passed to edgeEditing extension. edge.data('controlPointPositions'); // Control point positions of an edge.
+Includes x and y coordinates.
+This data is to be passed to edgeEditing extension. edge.data('width');// 'width' style of edges are controlled by this data. edge.data('line-color');// 'line-color' style of edges are controlled by this data.
 ```